Free consultation 402-431-9000

 Click For Free Consultation

 The weather in Omaha is not always ideal for road travel.
 Sudden summer storms or winter freezes can make it too dangerous for drivers to be on the road.
-Other environmental conditions, such as a poorly maintained roadway, potholes or faulty traffic lights, can also cause car accidents.
+Other environmental conditions—such as overgrown foliage or other obstructions that can obscure traffic signs, leading to potential hazards, a poorly maintained roadway, potholes, or faulty traffic lights—can also cause car accidents.
 If an environmental factor is partially or wholly to blame for your recent car accident in Nebraska, find out how this might affect your claim.

 Common Environmental-Related Factors Connected to Nebraska Car Accidents